martinsteel/martinsteel.github.io/_drafts/the-quirks-of-php-bcrypt.md

 It turns out on PHP 5.3 if you pass in an short salt such as the one generated above that consists of 21 valid characters and then a $ symbol it will return a hash anyway.
 The problem being these hashes won't work with other implementations and I had a few thousand paying customers who wouldn't be able to log in once the rewrite went live.

+_I'm not sure how the person who wrote the password hashing function ended up with the salt a character short with an extra $ on the end, I can only assume he mistakenly thought there should be a $ between the salt and hash, whereas in actual fact the fixed length salt makes any sort of separator unnecessary._

 ###What was PHP getting wrong?

 The PHP documentation states "Using characters outside of this range in the salt will cause crypt() to return a zero-length string", given the string wasn't zero length this obviously required more investiation.